bonsai-rx/machinelearning-examples/examples/HiddenMarkovModels/ExtendedModelConfiguration/README.md

 ![Hidden Markov Models - Saving Custom Model To Disk](SaveModelConfig.bonsai)
 :::

 The default parameters when using the `CreateHMM` operator is a `Gaussian` observation model and `Stationary` transition model.
-However, these options don't allow for fine tuning the parameters of our model.
-To address this, the `CreateHMM` node allows us to fully parameterize the model's `StateParameters`, where we can fully specify the `Observations`, `Transitions`, and `InitialState` distributions, which will supersede the parameters set directly inside the `CreateHMM` operator.
+However, these options don't allow for fine-grained specification of the parameters of our model.
+To address this, the `CreateHMM` node supports parameterizing the model's `StateParameters`.
+From here, we can specify the `Observations`, `Transitions`, and `InitialState` distributions, which will override the parameters set directly inside the `CreateHMM` operator.

 In this example, the `ConfigureHMM` group node encapsulates this functionality.
 The `ConfigureHMM` node contains externalized properties which allow us to fully specify the `Observations` and `Transitions` model.
 Here, we use `AutoRegressiveObservations`, and can specify the number of lags, etc. The `Transitions` model is set to `ConstrainedStationary`, which allows us to mask certain transitions from being used in the model.